microsoft/winrtc/samples/README.md

 4. Click on VideoConferencing.
 5. Right click on the VideoConferencing.sln, then click on open.

-A visual studio window should appear on appear on the screen.
+A visual studio window should appear on the screen.
 In the solution Explorer tab on Visual Studio, there should be 2 projects in the VideoConferencing solution

 <img src="/docs/sln.png">